wetryingtodorock/getblock-docs/en/rpc-service/btg/json-rpc/btg_setlabel.md

 ---
-title: btg:setlabel \[POST\] {disallowed}
+title: btg:setlabel  {disallowed} - Bitcoin Gold
-description: Sets the label associated with the given address.
+description: Example code for the btg:setlabel  {disallowed} json-rpc method. Сomplete guide on how to use btg:setlabel  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters